akka/akka-projection/docs/src/main/paradox/cassandra.md

 # Offset in Cassandra

-The @apidoc[CassandraProjection] has support for storing the offset in Cassandra.
+The @apidoc[CassandraProjection$] has support for storing the offset in Cassandra.

 The source of the envelopes can be @ref:[events from Akka Persistence](eventsourced.md) or any other `SourceProvider` with supported @ref:[offset types](#offset-types).